 After watching or reading about Earth day, students will complete a graphic organizer to show their research plans.
 The students can write a report with pictures based on their research for an activity extension!

 Students will read the fluency passage with illustrated vocabulary.
 After, students can answer the provided comprehension questions – multiple choice, fill in the blank, and short answer.
-If you are looking for more challenging texts, several levels can be found by searching “Earth Day” in Premium Membership.
+If you are looking for more challenging texts, several levels can be found by searching “Earth Day” on ETTC Premium.

 Students will watch a video, then write how they can help take care of the Earth, using the words and pictures for help.
 If you have non-writers, they can draw a picture of helping.
 And, your skilled writers can write more on an accompanying piece of paper!